TomatenKuchenDEV/docs/docs/starboard.md

 ### Emoji {#reaction-emoji}

-Which emoji is used when reacting for the starboard.
+Which emoji is used for the starboard.
+It's used for counting the reactions and displayed in the message footer.

 Default value: `⭐`